PyAr/PyZombis/_sources/challenges/Reto05_en.rst

     def solve_maze( maze ):
     # returns True if the maze is Solvable or
-    # the maze has a route from start to destination
-    # else returns False
+    # False if it doesn't